apache/apisix/docs/en/latest/plugins/limit-req.md

 The following example demonstrates the rate limiting of HTTP requests by a single variable, `remote_addr`.

-Create a Route with `limit-req` plugin that allows for 1 QPS per remote address:
+Create a Route with `limit-req` Plugin that allows for 1 QPS per remote address:

 ```shell
 curl "http://127.0.0.1:9180/apisix/admin/routes" -X PUT \